Tanumalik131/TODOs-List/README.md

 # TODOs-List
-## this is created by using HTML,JS,Bootstrap,CSS
+## this is created by using JS,Bootstrap,CSS,HTML